lucianaribeiro/issues-project/README.md

 - Differentiate odd Issues from even.

+It was made using ReactJS with:

+- Styled Components
+- React Hooks
+- Material UI

 ## Deploy

 The deploy was done with Netlify and can be accessed at the following URLs: